 There are few alcoholic beverages with the same cult status and air of distinction as whisky.
 The name itself comes from the Gaelic phrase ‘Uisge Beatha’ which means ‘water of life.’
 No wonder whisky drinkers take their tipple of choice seriously.

 Johnnie Walker is one of the best modern whisky brands out there.
 Smooth and complex while still being incredibly accessible and palatable, Johnnie Walker blended Scotch whisky dates from the 19th century.
 There are different Johnnie Walker types available, with different labels—red, black, green, gold, blue, and black—representing different flavors.

-So whether you opt for the classic Johnnie Walker Red Label, paired with ginger ale, an Old Fashioned made with Johnny Walker Black, or splash out on Johnny Walker Blue, sit back, take a sip, and let this ‘liquid sunshine’—as playwright George Bernard Shaw called it—warm your heart.
+So whether you opt for the classic Johnnie Walker Red Label, paired with ginger ale, an Old Fashioned made with Johnnie Walker Black, or splash out on Johnnie Walker Blue, sit back, take a sip, and let this ‘liquid sunshine’—as playwright George Bernard Shaw called it—warm your heart.

 The best Johnnie Walker bottles